Mulgi Zali Ho

 Mulgi Zali Ho is an Indian Marathi-language drama television series that aired on Star Pravah.
-The show stars Sharvani Pillai, Kiran Mane (He was thrown out for his abusive behaviour) Divya Pugaonkar and Yogesh Sohoni in lead roles.
+The show stars Anand Kale, Savita Malpekar, Sharvani Pillai, Kiran Mane (He was thrown out for his abusive behaviour) Divya Pugaonkar and Yogesh Sohoni in lead roles.
 It was produced by Suzana Ghai, Hemant Ruprell and Ranjit Thakur under the banner of Panorama Entertainment Pvt.
 Ltd.

 Summary

 Mulgi Zali Ho is about a girl child Sajiri (Mau) who suffers rejection.
 Her father Vilas gives some poison to her mother Uma during her pregnancy because he feels that he can't afford to pay for another daughter.
 As a result, the girl is being born dumb.
 Mau does all the household works and also goes house to house selling milk.
 Consequently, she meets a city boy called Shaunak who follows her daily and remembers her as the child who saved him from a car crash from childhood.
 Mau, only longs for the affection of her cold and distant father and is oblivious to the love bestowed on her by Shaunak.